A-Momin/noteshub/nts/notes_aws1.md

     -   [The Most Important AWS Core Services That You NEED To Know About!](https://www.youtube.com/watch?v=B08iQQhXG1Y)

-    ##### Services vs Resources

     -   **Services**: AWS Services refer to the various offerings and capabilities provided by Amazon Web Services, such as Amazon S3 (Simple Storage Service), Amazon EC2 (Elastic Compute Cloud), AWS Lambda, Amazon RDS (Relational Database Service), Amazon SQS (Simple Queue Service), and many others.
 Each of these services provides specific functionality, and customers can choose which services they want to use and in what combination, depending on their needs.
     -   **Resources**: AWS Resources, on the other hand, refer to specific instances of AWS services that have been created by customers or by other AWS services on their behalf.
 For example, if a customer creates an EC2 instance, that instance is an AWS resource.
 Similarly, if a customer creates an S3 bucket, that bucket is an AWS resource.

-    ##### Permission vs Policy
+    -   **Components**: The building blocks or essential parts of an AWS service that are required for it to function (e.g., **Listeners** and **Target Groups** in an ELB).
+    -   **Features**: Optional capabilities or enhancements that add extra functionality or flexibility to an AWS service (e.g., **Sticky Sessions**, **Host-based Routing** in ALB).
+    -   **Configurations**: The settings or parameters applied to control how an AWS service or resource behaves (e.g., **Scheme = internet-facing** or **health check settings** in an ELB).

-    -   A **permission** is a statement that grants or denies access to a specific AWS resource or operation.
+    -   **permission**: A permission is a statement that grants or denies access to a specific AWS resource or operation.
 Permissions are attached to an identity, such as a user, group, or role, and specify what actions that identity can perform on the resource.
 For example, a permission might allow a user to read objects from a specific S3 bucket, but not delete them.
-    -   A **policy** is a set of permissions that can be attached to an identity to define its overall access to AWS resources.
+    -   **policy**: A policy is a set of permissions that can be attached to an identity to define its overall access to AWS resources.
 A policy can include one or more permissions and can be attached to multiple identities.
 For example, a policy might allow all members of a certain group to access a specific set of EC2 instances.

-    ##### Provisioning vs Deploying

     -   **Provisioning**: Provisioning refers to the process of setting up and allocating the necessary infrastructure and resources required for an application to run.
 This includes computing power, storage, networking, and other cloud services.
     -   **Deploying**: Deploying refers to the process of releasing and running an application or service on the provisioned infrastructure.
 It involves pushing code, configuring runtime environments, and ensuring the application is available to users.

-    ##### Stack vs Infrastructure

     -   **Stack** in AWS refers to a collection of AWS resources that are provisioned and managed as a single unit.
 This is typically done using AWS CloudFormation, AWS's Infrastructure-as-Code (IaC) service.
     -   **Infrastructure** refers to the overall computing, networking, storage, and security resources required to support an application or workload in AWS.
 It includes everything that makes up the environment in which applications run.

     ##### Rehydration

-    In the context of AWS, **"rehydration"** typically refers to the process of **restoring or reinitializing data or resources** that were previously "dried out" or removed.
+    In the context of AWS, **rehydration** typically refers to the process of **restoring or reinitializing data or resources** that were previously "dried out" or removed.
 This can apply to various AWS services where data or configurations might have been removed, suspended, or cached, and now need to be **reloaded or reactivated**.
 Common contexts where **rehydration** might be used in AWS:

     1. **Elastic Load Balancer (ELB)**: If an application or service experiences changes or updates, **rehydration** can refer to **restoring the configuration** or applying the latest configuration to resources like load balancers or target groups.